Paris Walking Tours

 • The Centre Pompidou is open from 11 a.m.-10 p.m. every day except Tuesday and May 1.

-• Under 18 years of age are admitted free with a ticket picked up from the ticket booth.
+• Under 18 years of age are admitted free.

-• For information on current exhibits visit the Centre Pompidou Website.
+• For information on current exhibits visit the Museum Website.

 Private Tours